daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function can be used on:
 BasicTranscriptionData

-EXB2INELISOTEI:   This class takes an exb as input and converts it into ISO standard TEI format.
+EXB2HIATISOTEI:   This class takes an exb as input and converts it into ISO standard TEI format.
 The function has a fixing option: false
 The function can be used on:
 BasicTranscriptionData

+ElanPunctuationChecker:   This class issues warnings if the ELAN file contains punctuation marks causing problems when import to FLEX is being done.
+The function has a fixing option: false
+The function can be used on:
+ELANData

 ExbAnnotationPanelCheck:   This class checks whether the annotations in exb files comply with the annotation specification panel.